At 34 weeks pregnant, you might be feeling a little anxious now.

 This swelling and puffiness will settle after a few weeks.

 His fingernails are also growing.
-By the time he’s born, he may already need a manicure!
+By the time he’s born, he might already need a manicure!

-Your baby’s adrenal glands are kicking up cortisol production now.
+Your baby’s adrenal glands are kicking up cortisol production.

 Lung surfactant is linked to when labour actually kicks off.

-Even after 36 weeks of pregnancy your baby’s lungs are still under development.
+Even after 36 weeks of pregnancy your baby’s lungs are still undergoing development.

-So it’s important to give them all the time they need to gestate, which is why it’s best to avoid unnecessary induction.
+It’s important to give them all the time they need to gestate, which is why it’s best to avoid unnecessary induction.

 What Causes Labour To Start? has plenty of information about your baby’s lung development and labour.

-At 34 weeks pregnant, your baby’s weight may be as much as 2.6 kgs, and he is about 39-48 cm long., around the size of a cantaloupe.
+At 34 weeks pregnant, your baby’s weight could be as much as 2.6 kgs, and he is about 39-48 cm long – about the size of a cantaloupe.